Skip to the content.

 Agent Token Exchange

-In this demo, we’ll explore how Agent Identity orks when user consent is required and needs to propagate across agents/resources.
-This builds on the authorization wiht user consent flow but adds one more piece: agent acting on behalf of.
+In this demo, we’ll explore how agent identity works when user consent is required and needs to propagate across agents/resources.
+This builds on the authorization with user consent flow but adds one more piece: an agent acting on behalf of another.
 When an agent needs to act on behalf of a user, even across service hops, the authorization server (Keycloak) enables token exchange.

 ← Back to index